-Bytes 9 to 11 in the first 16 ECC Blocks of the Control Data Zone:

-in the remaining 176 ECC Blocks of the Control Data Zone:
+Bytes 9 to 11 in the first 16 ECC Blocks of the Control Data Zone: shall specify the Sector Number of the last Physical Sector of the Recorded part of the Data Zone.

-shall all be set to the Sector Number of the last Physical Sector of the Recorded part of the Data Zone, or shall all be set to (0DE72F) to specify PSN 911 151 as the last possible Physical Sector of the Data Zone.
+in the remaining 176 ECC Blocks of the Control Data Zone: shall all be set to the Sector Number of the last Physical Sector of the Recorded part of the Data Zone, or shall all be set to (0DE72F) to specify PSN 911 151 as the last possible Physical Sector of the Data Zone.